JackyTang0516/Parallel_Works/README.md

 - Retrieve Data: Send a GET request to /api/users to retrieve all users.

 - Save Data: Send a POST request to /api/users with a JSON payload to save a new user.
+The data is stored on the host machine at /Users/jackytang/mongo-data, which ensures that the data persists even if the container is stopped or removed.

 ## Stopping the Project: